 Ten miles from Mexico, nestled in a humid valley in Arizona we arrive in Canelo for a straw bale building workshop.
-This is a place where 11 year olds drive, breakfast with songstress Barbara Ronstadt is not uncommon, and people from all walks of life share a common ground.
+This is a place where 11 year olds drive, breakfast with songstress Linda Ronstadt is not uncommon, and people from all walks of life share a common ground.

 The workshop hosts, Bill and Athena Steen are natural building gurus who call their non-profit organization The Canelo Project.